 457 MCU The Daily Telegraph newspaper viewed from behind the right shoulder of Alex's mother.
 (1:28:28)

-His mother holds the Daily Telegraph, its headline being, "Crime Cure Will Strengthen Law and Order Policy".
+His mother holds the Daily Telegraph, its headline being, "Crime Cure Will Strengthen Law and Order Policy" by a Loretta Alcott (Marty Feldman's wife was a Loretta Sullivan).
 Alex is seen in a photo holding up his arm against the flash of a camera.

 The article is written by a Loretta Alcott, and Alcott was the name of the doctor who had received Alex into the Ludovico facility.
 No Alcott is mentioned in Burgess' book.
 John Alcott was Kubrick's cinematographer.
 If one realizes that we had a doctor Alcott receiving Alex, then the report in the paper, also by an Alcott, gives the impression that the government and the news media share the same bed.

 If one was still wondering what year in which all this is intended to occur, the paper shows that the Daily Telegraph reports for August of 1970 1,393,287 copies sold daily.